 Each student is assigned to a clinical setting that exposes the student to practical application of those principles and techniques covered in PTA 101, 102, and 106.
-The student meets periodically during the weeks with his/her ACCE for review and help with any encountered difficulties.
+The student meets periodically with his/her Academic Coordinator of Clinical Education for review and help with any encountered difficulties.
 Prerequisites: "C" or better in BIO 122, PTA 102, and PTA 106.

-PTA 106 THERAPEUTIC INTERVENTION IN 1 Credit CHILD DEVELOPMENT AND GERONTOLOGY
+PTA 106 THERAPEUTIC INTERVENTION IN 3 Credits CHILD DEVELOPMENT AND GERONTOLOGY

-This course is designed to address specific aspects of therapeutic intervention for the pediatric and geriatric population.
-In the area of pediatrics, students are instructed in normal/abnormal development sequence, with emphasis on equilibrium and righting actions.
-With respect to geriatric patients, students are trained to recognize and treat age-related changes affecting all biological systems.
-Prerequisite: "C" or better in PTA 101.
+This course introduces the student to human development throughout the lifespan.
+Students learn about acquisition of gross and fine motor skills in the pediatric population and the concept of positioning and adaptive equipment.
+Normal infantile reflexes are introduced and the effects of persisting abnormal reflexes are discussed.
+Emphasis is placed on equilibrium and righting reactions and the normal/abnormal developmental sequence.
+Geriatric pathology is presented and students are trained to recognize and treat age-related changes affecting all biological systems.
+Prerequisites: Grade of "C" or better in PTA 101 and BIO 121.
 Co-requisite: PTA 102.